vishalshubham/PassBolt-Public/README.md

 Important Note:
 -----------
 This project is kept private because we are planning to file for a patent.
 A description of the project has been provided below.
+Also see the screenshots below.

 Inspiration:
 -----------